Skip to main content

 Out of order execution

 Since the Key Manager offers relay execution via signed message, it's important to provide security measurements to ensure that the signed message can't be repeated once executed.
-Nonces existed to solve this problem, but with the following drawback:
+Nonces exist to solve this problem, but with the following drawback:

 • Signed messages with sequential nonces should be executed in order, meaning a signed message with nonce 4 can't be executed before the signed message with nonce 3.
 This is a critical problem which can limit the usage of relay execution.